cferdinandi/astro/README.md

 ## Using Multiple Patterns

-For simpicity, each navigation pattern uses the same naming conventions.
+For simplicity, each navigation pattern uses the same naming conventions.
 If you will be using more than one pattern on a project, you'll need to change the class names to avoid conflicts.

 For example, if you were combining Astro Basic and Astro Stacked, you might rename `.nav` to `.nav-basic` and `.nav-stacked`, respectively.